 Vancouver Island is one of the best locations worldwide to spot orcas (killer whales).
 It’s also a great area for humpback whale sightings.
 We will give you helpful tips and insights for your next visit because we have been on many Vancouver Island whale watching tours in recent years.

 The best time for whale watching around Vancouver Island is between April and October.
 Orcas and humpback whale sightings are almost guaranteed during that period.

 The whale watching season in Vancouver runs from April until October.
 However, it is possible to see whales outside of the official season.
 Especially in February and March, some operators offer tours to see gray whales.

-But still, the recommended season for great whale sightings is between April and October.
+But still, from our experience, the recommended season for great whale sightings is between April and October.

 3 Best Vancouver Island Whale Watching Tours

 All three tours depart from Victoria on Vancouver Island (Google Maps Location).

 💡 Capacities are limited, especially in the peak season, so get your tickets early enough!
 We always bought our tickets in advance.
 However, you are free to try making reservations later, of course.